johannst/notes/src/trace_profile/callgrind.md

 # callgrind

-Callgrind is a tracing profiler to record the function call history of a target program.
+Callgrind is a tracing profiler which records the function call history of a target program and collects the number of executed instructions.
 It is part of the [valgrind][callgrind] tool suite.

 Profiling data is collected by instrumentation rather than sampling of the target program.

-Callgrind does not capture the actual time spent in a function but computes the cost of a function based on the instructions fetched (`Ir = Instruction read`).
+Callgrind does not capture the actual time spent in a function but computes the *inclusive* & *exclusive* cost of a function based on the instructions fetched (`Ir = Instruction read`).
+This provides reproducibility and high-precision and is a major difference to sampling profilers like `perf` or `vtune`.
 Therefore effects like slow IO are not reflected, which should be kept in mind when analyzing callgrind results.